zoj613/polyagamma/README.md

 # polya-gamma
-Efficiently sample from the Polya-Gamma distribution using NumPy's Generator interface.
+Efficiently generate samples from the Polya-Gamma distribution using a NumPy/SciPy compatible interface.
 ![densities](./scripts/densities.svg)